what3words/jquery-plugin-w3w-autosuggest/README.md

 The `lang` parameter is mandatory for `autosuggest`; we recommend that you set this according to the language of your user interface, or the browser/device language of your user.
 If your software displays 3 word addresses to users (in addition to accepting 3 words as a search/input) then we recommend you set the `lang` parameter for this method to the same language that 3 word addresses are displayed to your users.

-You can use the what3words [Get Languages API](https://docs.what3words.com/api/v2/#lang) method for a list of all currently loaded and available 3 word address languages.
+You can use the what3words API [Get Languages](https://docs.what3words.com/api/v2/#lang) method for a list of all currently loaded and available 3 word address languages.

 ### Results
  By default, 3 results are displayed with a 50 background suggestions available to filter by country.